gragra33/Blazing.Mvvm/readme.md

 **Note:** The `MvvmNavigationManager` class is not a total replacement for the Blazor `NavigationManager` class, only support for MVVM is implemented.

-The `MvvmNavLink` component is based on the balzor `Navlink` component and has an extra `TViewModel` and `RelativeUri` properties.
+The `MvvmNavLink` component is based on the blazor `Navlink` component and has an extra `TViewModel` and `RelativeUri` properties.
 Internally, uses the `MvvmNavigationManager` to do the navigation.

 ## Support